Pankaja-071/Lic-lab/README.md

 <br><p>*DC Analysis*: It focuses on circuits powered by direct current sources, where voltage and current remain constant over time.Uses ohm's laws kirchhof's laws, and network theorems for solving circuit parameters</p>
 *Transient Analysis*:
 Examines circuit behaviour during the transition from one steady state condition to another .Involves solving differential equations related to capacitors and inductors,which store and release energy.</p>

+# Conclusion
+<p>Our analysis confirmed that the amplifier works as expected, with proper biasing, frequency response, and signal amplification.</p>